djey47/MMM-LKY-TIC/README.md

   - Orange bolt: current is less than five sixths of subscribed
   - Red bolt: current is more than five sixths of subscribed
   - Red bolt, blinking: power overflow has been detected over subscribed.
+- **F** for Fare period: displays current fare period, according to chosen fare option and time of the day.

 ### Displays instant data